-The Association of Bay Area Governments (ABAG) and the Metropolitan Transportation Commission (MTC) co-lead this program with support from the Bay Area Air Quality Management District (BAAQMD), and the Bay Conservation and Development Commission (BCDC).
+ABAG and MTC co-lead this program with support from the Bay Area Air Quality Management District (BAAQMD), and the Bay Conservation and Development Commission (BCDC).
 FOCUS was established to create a development and conservation strategy for the Bay Area.
 This land use collaborative is a voluntary, incentive-based program, for local governments and regional agencies.
 FOCUS encourages the development of "complete communities" (i.e., neighborhoods with housing, jobs, shopping, parks, schools, and other services near transit services) as a way to increase the range of housing and transportation choices in the region.
-The TSC Plan supports the region's FOCUS Program by identifying and prioritizing transportation projects that support Priority Development Areas (PDAs) investments.
-Solano County currently has nine PDAs described in detail in Chapter 6.
+The PDA Investment and Growth Strategy supports the region's FOCUS Program by identifying and prioritizing transportation projects that support PDA investments.
+Solano County currently has 12 PDAs described in detail in Chapter 6.

-Funding provided by MTC's proposed OneBayArea Grant (OBAG) will be a major funding source for incentivizing transportation projects that support the FOCUS Program's principles for sustainable communities.
-The OneBayArea Grant provides a programming funding plan for Federal Congestion Mitigation Air Quality Improvement Program (CMAQ), Surface Transportation Program (STP), and State Transportation Enhancement (TE) Program for the next three years.
+Funding provided by MTC's OneBayArea Grant (OBAG) will be a major funding source for incentivizing transportation projects that support the FOCUS Program's principles for sustainable communities.
+The OBAG provides a programming funding plan for Federal Congestion Mitigation Air Quality Improvement Program (CMAQ), and Surface Transportation Program (STP) for the next three years.
 These funds were traditionally used as part of MTC's TLC Program.
-Unlike MTC's prior TLC Program, the OneBayArea Grant is anticipated to require that 50 percent of the total funding allocation for Solano County must be spent on eligible transportation projects within or supporting PDA's.
+Unlike MTC's prior TLC Program, the OBAG is requires that 50 percent of the total funding allocation for Solano County must be spent on eligible transportation projects within or supporting PDA's.
+On March 13, 2013, the STA Board approved \$4.6 Million in OBAG funding for nine PDA Capital and Planning Projects.
+This was in addition to a previous action to dedicate \$2.5 Million in OBAG funding for the bicycle/pedestrian undercrossing safety project in the City of Dixon's PDA.